15205080581/polardb/intl.en-US/User Guide for MySQL/Billing management/Change the billing method from pay-as-you-go (hourly rate) to subscription.md

 You can change the billing method of a cluster from pay-as-you-go \(hourly rate\) to subscription to meet your needs.
 Changing the billing method will not impact the performance of an ApsaraDB for POLARDB cluster.

 **Note:** If a cluster uses a specification that is no longer available, you cannot change the billing method of the cluster to subscription.
-In this case, you need to [EN-US\_TP\_13772.md](intl.en-US/User Guide for MySQL/Cluster and instance management/Change specifications.md) before changing the billing method.
+In this case, you need to [Change specifications](intl.en-US/User Guide for MySQL/Cluster and instance management/Change specifications.md) before changing the billing method.

 ## Precautions {#section_fwc_jxt_g2b .section}